An-Sophie Mestach

 An-Sophie Mestach (born 7 March 1994) is a Belgian former tennis player and padel player.
-She won two doubles titles on the WTA Tour and six singles titles and eight doubles titles on the ITF Women's Circuit.
+She won two doubles titles on the WTA Tour with six singles and eight doubles titles on the ITF Women's Circuit.
 She represented Belgium in padel at the 2023 European Games.

 Career

 Ghent-born Mestach won the junior events of the 2011 Australian Open in both singles and doubles.
 Following these wins, she became the world No. 1 junior.
 She also won two Grade-A and three Grade-1 tournaments in singles on the Junior Circuit.

 In 2012, Mestach made the final of one ITF event and the semifinals of two others.
 She ended the year with a ranking of world No. 361.

 Playing for the Belgium Fed Cup team since 2010, Mestach has accumulated a win–loss record of 9–6.

 Mestach won two doubles titles on the WTA Tour, as well as six singles titles and eight doubles titles on the ITF Women's Circuit.
 On 14 September 2015, she reached her career-high singles ranking of world No. 98.
 On 1 February 2016, she peaked at No. 64 in the doubles rankings.

 Since retirement, Mestach has pursued a career as a police officer.
 She has also spent time on the professional padel circuit and in that sport, she represented Belgium at the 2023 European Games, playing the women's doubles with Helena Wyckaert and reached the quarterfinals.